thekarthikms/thekarthikms/README.md

 ## Hi there 👋 I'm Karthik

-- ✨ I'm a front-end developer and enthusiast from India.
+- ✨ I'm a front-end developer from India.
 - ✨ I love creating beautiful designs and developing them using front-end technologies.
 - ✨ I'm currently working as a freelance front-end developer.
 ##